KenKundert/rlc_chart/README.rst

 then plot Z12 on an RLC chart::

     #!/usr/bin/env python3
-    # Convert S-Parameters of Inductor measure as a two port Impedance
+    # Convert S-Parameters of Inductor measured as a two port to Impedance

     from inform import fatal, os_error
     from rlc_chart import RLC_Chart